- Every weekday for November I’ll be doing a live stream at 3pm Dublin/London, 10am Eastern, 7am Pacific

 But I really need to kick start my content creation, and I think it helps to do thinking out loud, so I’m going to do it anyway.
 Please be kind when I inevitably mess up – it’s live! 🙂

 I’d love to get your feedback on the format on the topics on the presentation.
 And any other suggestions or questions you have?
-Hit reply to my email, or ping me on Twitter @WhatStrategy
+Say hello on Twitter @WhatStrategy